 With a quick move to remote learning, the videos are made simple for students to understand and in several languages, they can comprehend.
 The main goal of the ADA guidelines is to convey learning to students with disabilities, ensuring the outcome is worth it.
 ADA video compliance ensures that educational videos are accessible to students with disabilities, promoting inclusive learning in multiple languages.

 Accessibility here means that a person with a disability must be allowed to attain the same educational benefits that a person without a disability attains.
 The main focus is to allow the students with disabilities to connect well in-class activities and access all course materials.
 For them, online learning videos are a fun way to fall in love with studies.
 All thanks to video localization solutions like captions, subtitles, and dubbing in other languages.
-These digital technologies, along with tools like virtual phone number for remote team in an online course, have made it possible for students of different zones to achieve what they want!
+These digital technologies, along with tools like virtual phone number for remote team in an online course or VoIP provider, have made it possible for students of different zones to achieve what they want!

 Benefits of Video Language Solutions in Remote Learning

 The influence of video language solutions cannot be overlooked now!
 With digital videos gaining popularity, it seems natural to be extended into the education system.
 Students with vision or hearing impairments can easily access educational videos.
 In addition, video language solutions have made the availability of online learning platforms accessible.
+At the same time, working with a web application development company can help create platforms that fully integrate these video language features.
+The integration of LearnDash into online learning platforms has further enhanced accessibility, allowing students to engage with educational videos through interactive and customizable course structures.

 Now, let us see how video language solutions are helping students and teachers fall in love with learning again.

 Enhances Accessibility: It has been estimated that more or less 80% of educational videos are viewed without sound.
 The main reason is that it becomes difficult for disabled students.
 So, using captions and subtitles enhances content accessibility for students.
 They fall in love with this learning process in their native language.
-Video localization is helping the faculty staff to find different ways to engage with students and maximize the learning experience.
+Video localization is helping the faculty staff of medical school to find different ways to engage with students and maximize the learning experience.

 Stay Connected: English is commonly spoken as a second language by a large number of individuals, with approximately 20% of the global population being English speakers.
 When you choose to share a video exclusively with your English students, you may unintentionally exclude other students who are eager to learn and grow.
 To address this, an effective approach would be to utilize EmbedQuiz to create quizzes that can assist in testing comprehension.
 By localizing video content into a language that is easily understandable, you can provide students with the opportunity to thrive and achieve better outcomes.